towerofnix/scratch-api-unofficial-docs/api/projects.md

 ### `GET /projects/<id>`

 Gets metadata about the project.
 Returns a [project object](definitions/project_object.md).
+If the project has not been shared, this endpoint [requires authentication](../etc/authentication.md).

 ### `GET /projects/<id>/remixes`